collocations.org

 She was an excellent speaker, but I found her choice of topic strange.

-a range/variety of topics, a topic of conversation/discussion
+a range of topics, a variety of topics

 His main topic of conversation is football.